So00/boot2root/first.md

  	0x08048b69 <+33>:	call   0x80494fc <explode_bomb>
  	- Here if the first number of ebp isn't 1 we don't jump and we explode

+After that we launch gdb (yeah), and we disas phase_2 and put a breakpoint just before the cmp which is just before the explosion and we look at eax register each time with "info r" break *0x08048b7e

+We got 1 2 6 24 120 720

+PHASE_3

+REGISTRE A LA CON : eax<=2 && ebp>7